Will Your Puppy Be in Their Crate For a Long Time?

 1. Take your puppy out for a potty break or walk.

-2. Put your puppy in their puppy zone and give them a stuffed Kong or other high-value chew toy.
+2. Put your puppy in their play pen and give them a stuffed Kong or other high-value chew toy.

 3. Leave your puppy alone with their yummy treat for a few minutes.
 Don’t make a big deal about leaving them there without you.
 The more fuss you make about leaving, the more likely your puppy may develop problems with being away from you (and that's no fun for anybody!).
 This step is done while you stay home or leave for a very short period.
 See step 5 for more detail.

 4. Let your puppy out of their zone, preferably before they finish de-stuffing their kong.
 Keep your return low-key — you want your dog to learn that humans coming and going is no big deal.

 5. Repeat steps 1–4, gradually increasing the length of time your puppy is alone in their area.
 Practice this a few times throughout the day, every day.
 You can start leaving the house for a few minutes at a time as your puppy practices being alone.
 Go check the mail or take the trash out.
 Start small and gradually build up to running short errands or, if you have children, picking them up from school while your puppy hangs out in their zone.